diez/www.diez.org/README.md

 You'd need the following to be installed in order to build this project locally:

 - Node v10.16.3
-- npm v6.9.0
+- yarn v1.17.3

-After cloning, run `npm install` to install dependencies and set-up the repo as the [setup.sh](./scripts/setup.sh) is run as a preinstall hook.
+After cloning, run `yarn install` to install dependencies and set-up the repo as the [setup.sh](./scripts/setup.sh) is run as a preinstall hook.